Best Nightlife in Peru | Top 9 Places to Party in 2020

-Lima Bar: If I could only choose one place to party in Lima, Peru on a Saturday night, it might be Lima Bar.
+- Lima Bar: If I could only choose one place to party in Lima, Peru, on a Saturday night, it might be Lima Bar.
 This place is located where Gotica used to be in Miraflores.
 While it’s not quite as reckless, there’s still a lot of fun to be had at Lima Bar.
-This is an upscale club, so dress appropriately.
+The club is upscale, so dress appropriately.

-Mama Africa: I’m not sure there’s a more icon club in all of Peru.
+- Mama Africa: I’m not sure there’s a more icon club in all of Peru.
 Mama Africa is the popping nightclub in Cusco.
-The place has been around forever and many a gringo has popped their Peru nightlife cherry here.
+The place has been around forever, and many a gringo has popped their Peru cherry here.
 I’ll never forget my first night in Mama Africa – but that’s not a story for this article 😉

 P.S: When I was enjoying Cusco nightlife, Temple Club was still open.
 It’s closed now, but there’s no doubt the club was one of the best places to party in Peru!